Women's summer clothing beats the heat with classic looks that are flattering for older women.

 Navy blue and white seersucker was the only color for years.
 It came in a thin pinstripe.

 Today, many more seersucker patterns are available, and the stripes may be of varying widths.
 Colors include gray-white, green-white, and red-white stripes.

-Influenced by Breton seaman's shirts, enlisted Navy sailor's tunics, and officers' brass-buttoned dress uniforms, today's nautical fashion can be put together inexpensively and always look sharp.
+Taking it's cue from Breton seaman's striped knit shirts, today's nautical fashion can be put together inexpensively and always look sharp.

 Add red accessories -- sandals, handbag, nail polish and lipstick -- for drama.